Straldzha

-Straldzha (Стралджа [ˈstraɫd͡ʒɐ]) is a small town in Yambol Province, Southeastern Bulgaria.
+Straldzha (Стралджа [ˈstraɫd͡ʒɐ]) is a small town in Yambol Province, southeastern Bulgaria, situated in the Sliven Valley.
 It is the administrative centre of the homonymous Straldzha Municipality.
-As of December 2016, the town has a population of 6,326 inhabitants.
+As of 2022, the town had a population of 6,199.

 The municipality of Straldzha is home to 12,014 people at the end of 2016: 6,326 of whom live in the city of Straldzha and 5,688 in the villages.
 It has a relatively high crude birth rate of 13,8‰ and a very high fertility rate of 3,01 children per woman, nearly two times higher than the national rate of 1,54 children per woman (at the end of 2016).
 The reason for this high fertility rate is the large concentration of ethnic Roma people in the municipality of Straldzha (nearly one-fifth of the population belong to the Romani community, which is exceeding four times the national average).